 Finally, the survey focuses on engagement with and attitudes towards the media and the role of journalists.
-Here the LNS covers a variety of questions regarding access, fairness, transparency, inclusiveness, accuracy, thoroughness, and influence of the local media.
-While these questions are potentially interesting and highlight the usefulness of survey data, they are not as informative about the model we estimate below as the questions we discussed in detail above.
+Here, the LNS covers a variety of questions regarding access, fairness, transparency, inclusiveness, accuracy, thoroughness, and influence of the local media.
+These questions are interesting and highlight the usefulness of survey data.
+All survey questions are phrased as simple questions.
+For example, the survey asks the following question: Thinking about local news media in your community, would you say they have... a) A lot of influence on your community, b) Not much of an influence on your community, c) no answer.
+These are formulated as yes-no questions that allow for non-response.

-In summary, we have seen that the LNS survey contains a variety of questions that complement traditional, quantitative time use surveys such as the MCS.
+In summary, we have seen that the LNS survey contains a variety of questions that complement traditional, quantitative time-use surveys such as the MCS.
 Two types of questions are potentially useful for economic modeling and estimation.
-First, there are categorical time use questions that elicit similar information than traditional cardinal time use diaries.
-Second, there is a variety of other questions about attitudes, stated preferences, and the difficulty of obtaining relevant information that is well outside of traditional data sets.
-Below we discuss how to integrate both types of data sets into our strategy to estimate a rich time use and information acquisition model under fairly weak identifying assumptions.
+First, there are categorical time-use questions that elicit similar information to traditional cardinal time-use diaries.
+Second, there is a variety of other questions about attitudes, stated preferences, and the difficulty of obtaining relevant information that are well outside of traditional data sets.
+Below, we discuss how to integrate both types of data sets into our strategy to estimate a rich time-use and information acquisition model under fairly weak identifying assumptions.

-13Appendix A provides a reduced-form analysis of the key outcome variables.
+$^{^{18}\}mathrm{Appendix}$ A provides a reduced-form analysis of the key outcome variables.